-- temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion
+- temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges including access to technology - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion

-At Dovercourt, we are committed to ensuring that our school is a safe, happy, and productive learning environment.
+At Coronation, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.

-Our responses to unacceptable behaviour reflect the belief that students can, and will make good decisions if they are allowed the opportunity to decide, given the support they need and are held accountable for the decisions they make.
+Our school-wide approach encourages positive interactions with others using the IB Learner Profile Attributes and Attitudes.
+It reflects the belief that students can and will make positive decisions if they are allowed the opportunity to decide, given the support they need and held accountable for the decisions they make.
 When a child makes a poor choice, logical consequences for misbehaviour will be individually directed and relate to the misbehaviour as closely as possible.
-Corrective action will be carried out by all staff in a positive, firm and consistent manner.
+Corrective action will be carried out by all staff in a positive and respectful problem-solving approach.
+When an incident occurs, communication between staff and parent follows to ensure students are supported by home and the school.